ViktorHofer/TheTVDBSharp/README.md

 Easiest way is to add nuget package via Nuget Package Manager in Visual Studio.
 Link at the top.

 **4) Use it!**
-You can now use TVDBSharp in your own project.
+You can now use TheTVDBSharp in your own project.

 A simple example: